khajash/dl-networks/README.md

 # Deep Learning Network Implementations
 This repo will have various deep learning network implementations and data loaders.
-The networks will cover a handful of models for image classification, image classification, and generative networks.
+The networks will cover a handful of models for image classification, image segmentation, and generative networks.
 I use PyTorch for networks/training and am logging metrics using Weights and Biases.

 ## Datasets
 - **Classification:**